aerialgiant/handbook/leaving-the-company.md

 Most employees don't tell their manager that they are looking for their next job for fear of retribution: that they'll be demoted, that they won't get further assignments, or that they will be considered outcast.

-We want to make it as easy as possible for people to leave - we never want someone to feel trapped in their job and likewise, we would prefer to be a partner in these situations in order to help everyone plan for the possible departure.
+We want to make it as easy as possible for people to leave - we never want someone to feel trapped in their job.
+And more so, we would prefer to be a partner in these situations in order to help everyone plan for the possible departure.
 For all departing employees - voluntary or otherwise, we offer two weeks of salary for every year they've worked for the company, plus placement services to help them find their next job.